+Owner's Equity

-Owner's Equity: Owner's equity as a source of finance includes personal savings, loan from friends and relations and ploughed back profit.
-One of the advantages of this type of finance is that the cost of raising them is usually low.
+Owner's equity as a source of finance include the following; personal savings, loan from friends and relations and ploughed back profit.
+The advantages of this types of finance is that the cost of raising them is usually low.

-Personal Savings: This is the commonest means of financing a business venture.
-It usually results from the owners' past savings, windfall, and gifts from parents or well wishers.
-The amount realizable from this source of fund depends on the owner's saving ability.
+Personal Savings: This is the commonest means of financing of business ventures.
+It usually results from the owners' past savings, windfall, gifts from parents or well wishers.
+The amount realizable from this source of fund depends on the owner's ability to save.

-Money from Friends and Relations: Depending on the business owner's relationship with friends and relations, they can help him in raising start-up and expansion capital for him.
+Money from Friends And Relations: Depending on the business owner's relationship with friends and relations, they can help him in raising start-up and expansion capital for him.
 However, the amount realizable from this source of fund is usually limited by the relationship of the business owner with his or her friends and relations.